 When you move beyond badgering your family and friends to read your blog, you’ll force yourself to find readers with genuine interest in your content rather than readers who follow you out of obligation.

 SO WHY DOES MY BLOG HAVE AN AUDIENCE BEYOND MY MOTHER?* (A modest audience, but still . . . )

 I write about a variety of topics.
 This goes against some advice to find one niche, but maintaining variety works for me.
-Glance at the “CATEGORIES” column on the footer of this page.
+Glance at the “CATEGORIES” column on the sidebar of this page.
 My posts about social media and writing often reach a different audience than the ones about friendship, parenting, and marriage.
 All the topics have one thing in common though—my voice.
 If you can develop a consistent, trustworthy, and likable voice, you can write about almost anything.
-For example, over time some of the people who found me via my posts on Twitter tips have stayed to find out why I’m letting my husband name our fourth baby and vice versa.
+For example, over time some of the people who found me via my posts on Twitter tips stayed to find out why I’m let my husband name our fourth baby and vice versa.

 I write guest posts for other blogs.
 I’ve had guest posts on Scary Mommy, Writer Unboxed, Nameberry, and other sites that are infinitely more popular than my blog.
 I gave those sites some of my best and in most cases original “stuff,” and they gave me their wide audience.
 I also regularly write for Jewish sites, which allows me to discuss a favorite topic of mine—Judaism—without making it too much of a focus on my personal blog.

 Twitter and Facebook: I use Twitter and Facebook to stay connected with my blogging friends and to make new ones.
 I support others’ posts and make it a point to only forward links leading to content I think many people would find useful or amusing.
 In other words, I do not automatically share others’ posts, even posts by my favorite bloggers.
 For this reason, I think people trust me and my blog.